DeveloperLx/LxTabBarController/README.md

 # LxTabBarController
 	Inherited from UITabBarController.
-To change UITabBarController interactive mode, LxTabBarController add a powerful gesture you can switch view controller by sweeping screen from left the right or right to left.
+To change UITabBarController interactive mode, LxTabBarController add a powerful gesture you can switch view controller by sweeping screen from left to right or right to left.

 *	![demo](demo.gif)